 - Relevant general questions include:

 - What are the fundamental interaction mechanisms ("local rules") that allow for the emergence of

 - Consensus / polarization / fragmentation

 - a shared culture

 - a common language, etc. ...

 - What favors the homogenization process?
 What hinders it?

-- "Unfortunately": Opinion formation is a complex process affected by the interplay of different elements, including the
+- Simplification arises from the fact that opinion formation is a complex process affected by the interplay of a vast amount of different elements, including the

-- Individual predisposition / family background
+- Individual predisposition / family background ("identity")

 - Background knowledge

 - External information (e.g. public media)

 - Etc.